mephisto83/a-frame-components/docs/menu-container.md

 ### Styling Properties

-The `a-gui-menu-container` also includes a `styles` object for global GUI item styles:
+The `a-menu-container` also includes a `styles` object for global GUI item styles:

 - **fontFamily**: Font family for text within the menu.
 - (Additional styling properties commented out in the example code can be added here following the same pattern.)